-The PERA 2021 ACFR states that the PERA Board studies all economic and demographic actuarial assumptions at least every five years and approves changes to those assumptions.
-Recently, the PERA Board has reviewed the economic assumptions on a more frequent basis.
-The PERA Board last completed an experience study in 2020, for the period January 1, 2016 to December 31, 2019, and on November 20, 2020, adopted various revisions to its economic and demographic assumptions effective for the December 31, 2020, actuarial valuations and measurement date.
+The PERA 2022 ACFR states that the PERA Board studies all economic and demographic actuarial assumptions at least every five years and approves changes to those assumptions.
+The PERA Board last completed an experience study in 2020, for the period January 1, 2016, to December 31, 2019, and on November 20, 2020, adopted various revisions to its economic and demographic assumptions effective for the December 31, 2020, actuarial valuations and measurement date.

-No assurance can be given that any of the assumptions underlying the actuarial valuations of the State Division Plan will reflect the actual results experienced by the Plan.
-Variances between the assumptions and actual results may cause an increase or decrease in the actuarial value of Plan assets, the net pension liability of the Plan and other valuation and performance measures determined on the basis of such actuarial valuations.
+No assurance can be given that any of the assumptions underlying the actuarial valuations of the State Division Plan will reflect the actual results experienced by the State Division Plan.
+Variances in actuarial metrics related to the State Division Plan between the assumptions and actual results may cause an increase or decrease in the UAAL, the net pension liability, and other valuation and performance measures determined on the basis of such actuarial valuations.